 Glow plugs help make the engine easy to start at cold temperatures.
-During the engine starting sequence, the glow plugs are activated for approximately 4 seconds (15 seconds in case of 3TNV88F).
+During the engine starting sequence, the glow plugs are activated for approximately 4 seconds.
 After the pre-heat indicator goes out, the engine can be started.

 These plugs are installed in the cylinder head swirl chambers for IDI engines or in the combustion chambers for DI engines.